KarlosMuradyan/WineQualityAnalysis/README.md

 # WineQualityAnalysis
-Analysis of Wine Quality Dataset.
+This repository was created to analyse Wine Quality Dataset published by UCI using python.